• Skip to primary navigation

 Can I make this recipe without a blender?

 Yes!
-Add the oreo cookies to a plastic zip bag.
-Using a rolling pun or a glass, crush the cookies until you're left with oreo crumbs.
+Add the Oreo cookies to a plastic zip bag.
+Using a rolling pun or a glass, crush the cookies until you're left with Oreo crumbs.
 Add them to the drink with the rest of the ingredients.

 What is the best kind of tea for bubble tea?